 Source: Cofece with data by González Pier et al. (2017).
+These molecules do not include orphan drugs.

 2.2 Competition indicators

 For the purposes of this study, the degree of competition refers to the intensity of competition faced by the innovative drug producer, derived from generic drugs.